 Fortunately, the course had dried out a lot and the slippery mud was merely sticky by the time I started running (about 8:30pm).
 It was also a lot cooler, so although I didn’t run any faster than I did for my first lap, I found it a lot easier.
 The sun started to set by the time that I headed down off the ridge at about 8km.
 I knew I would be fine getting back to 9.5km where our tent was, but that it wouldn’t be long before I needed a head torch.

-I got to the tent, but my head torch and headband had gone.
-I started looking for them and Stu told me to carry on and that he would bring them to the finish.
+I got to the tent.
+My head torch and headband had gone.
+I started looking for them.
+Stu told me to carry on and that he would bring them to the finish.
 I felt really annoyed as I had left them there ready so that I wouldn’t waste time grabbing them; Stu had thought he was being helpful by putting them away in the tent.

 I grabbed my stuff from Stu in the finishing straight and then continued on.